 Acute toxicity, Inhalation (Category 4)

-The Decision tree from GHS Purple Book (pg 127) shows that according to the above researched LC50 and LD50 values for Sulfur, the element should be classified, according to worst-case scenarios, as Acute Toxicity Inhalation Category 4, Acute Toxicity Dermal and Acute Toxicity Oral Category 5.
+The decision logic for Acute Toxicity from the GHS Purple Book (pages 123-124) shows that according to the above researched LC50 and LD50 values for Sulfur, the element should be classified, according to worst-case scenarios, as Acute Toxicity Inhalation Category 4, Acute Toxicity Dermal Category 5, and Acute Toxicity Oral Category 5.

 Without proper cross-referencing, sulfur would have remained classified as a Category 2 Skin Irritant.
 While this is acceptable according to GHS, it does pose a risk to your employees.

-If you don’t communicate all of the dangers your materials present, your staff may find themselves injured or at risk without the necessary information to protect themselves or treat the exposure.
+If you do not communicate all of the dangers your materials present, your staff may find themselves injured or at risk without the necessary information to protect themselves or treat the exposure.
 And it’s your business that will be held responsible.
-A little extra research in to other chemical databases can better guarantee a safer work environment, and one that presents less risk to your productivity.
+A little extra research into other chemical databases can better guarantee a safer work environment, and one that presents less risk to your productivity.

-When authoring your SDSs and labels, you must classify sulfur as a Category 2 Skin Irritant, but you should also classify it as an eye irritant and a flammable solid as well Acute Toxicity Inhalation Category 4, Acute Toxicity Dermal Category 5 and Acute Toxicity Oral 5.
-Include the GHS hazards statements, precautionary statements, pictograms, etc..
-This is the best choice as it will ensure you are compliant with the GHS, increase on-site safety, and make your work easier if OSHA decides to modify or reclassify sulfur in the future.
+When authoring your SDSs and labels, you must classify sulfur as a Category 2 Skin Irritant, but you should also classify it as an eye irritant as well as under Acute Toxicity Inhalation Category 4, Acute Toxicity Dermal Category 5 and Acute Toxicity Oral 5.
+Include the GHS hazards statements, precautionary statements, pictograms, etc. This is the best choice as it will ensure you are compliant with the GHS, increase on-site safety, and make your work easier if OSHA decides to modify or reclassify sulfur in the future.

 Researching multiple sources and authoring the most comprehensive SDSs and Labels is important to your success, but it also requires a great deal of time and effort if you don’t put a system in place to make the task more efficient.
 ERA’s SDS authoring software system lets you author GHS compliant SDSs and Labels on the fly for any of your materials in just minutes - and it instantly references multiple databases to ensure you get the most reliable and comprehensive data possible.
 As this case study shows, we take getting you the best information possible seriously.